leighharwell/G-Waves/README.md

 BH-BH mergers: chirp mass ~10–30 M☉ → short, loud chirps

 Chrip mass can be plotted against redshift data to provide a lookback in time.
 This can help look for evolution in the population of mergers over time (e.g., were heavier mergers more common in the early universe?)

+M_chirp=(m1 +m2 )^1/5(m1 m2 )^3/5

+**Energy:**
+When two compact objects spiral into each other, they lose orbital energy via gravitational radiation.
+That energy comes from their mass — meaning the final merged object weighs less than the sum of the two initial masses.

+E_GW =(m1 +m2 −M_final )⋅c2

+NS-NS mergers radiate far less than BH-BH, which can be visually striking

+To put things in perspective: GW150914 radiated ~3 M☉ in energy.
+That’s more energy than the entire observable universe emitted in light during that time